Caribbean Music Pedagogy Workshop: Overview

 138 S. Oxford Street

 Workshops will take place at the LuEsther T. Mertz South Oxford Space.
 The building is conveniently located in Downtown Brooklyn near the Atlantic Avenue—Barclays Center Terminal, from which most subway lines (B, D, N, Q, R, 2, 3, 4, 5), and the Long Island Railroad (LIRR) are accessible.
-Additional subway lines (A, C, G) are within walking distance from the space.
+Additional subway lines (A, C, G) are within walking distance.

 Classes will meet from 9:30am–4:30pm daily, including a 1-hour lunch break.